The Obsequities of an Egyptian Cat

 It was then that I saw the bowman above us, intent on His Majesty.
 It was the sound of the arrow flying down toward us that caused me to run to my master.
 Somewhere in the din, I heard him cry out my name.

 Two steps, a leap, an easy catch.
 But this was not the king¹s baton I had retrieved.
 Instead it was an arrow which had been aimed at the king.
 His Majesty had seen my action, and on our return to the palace declared that I had saved him from injury.
-By Royal Decree henceforth I was to be known as Pharaoh’s Friend and be honoured as his personal guard and constant attendant.
+By Royal Decree henceforth I was to be known as Pharaoh’s Friend and be honoured as his personal guard and trusted attendant.

 Thus it was that for many years I served His Majesty day and night, always at his side, his loyal and trusted companion wherever he was, whatever he was doing.